3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

 where $Z$ is the ionisation stage, so $Z=0,1,2$ for neutral, singly ionised and doubly ionised species respectively, $r_D$ is the Debye length and $q_e^2 = e^2/(4\pi\epsilon_0)$, with the electron charge $e$.
 If there are only singly ionised species or hydrogen is by far the most dominant ion, then $n_e + \sum Z_i^2 n_i \approx 2n_e$, therefore

-The latter approximation is employed by \cite{Griem1964}, whose formulation has been widely adopted in the stellar atmospheres community, especially those codes descendent from the Uppsala opacity package \citep{Gustafsson1975}, such as MARCS and STAGGER.
+The latter approximation is employed by \cite{Griem1964}, whose formulation has been widely adopted in the stellar atmospheres community, especially those codes descendant from the Uppsala opacity package \citep{Gustafsson1975}, such as \texttt{MARCS} and \texttt{STAGGER}.

 Using this depression in the ionisation potential results in a thermodynamically inconsistent EOS however, as the populations are corrected, but the same does not necessarily apply for partition functions, internal energies and gas pressures.
 The abrupt switching between bound and free states also introduces undesirable discontinuities in the thermodynamic as well as optical properties of the medium \citep{Hummer1988}.